The Spy Whose Powerful Decision Helped Get an American Victory at Yorktown: Meeting James Armistead Lafayette

 Knowing Cornwallis' plans, and the efforts of spies during the war, were all important in the Yorktown victory of October 19, 1781.
 And while it took several years for James to get his freedom, he did it.

 James' freedom was granted and he was able to purchase his family.
-According to Mr. Seals' performance, he also purchased land on the river in New Kent, where he was born. (and where I've heard his descendants still live- something I need to confirm)
+According to Mr. Seals' performance, he also purchased land on the river in New Kent, where he was born.
+(Mr. Seals has mentioned his discussions with descendants, many of which are currently living in Canada.)

 This story is one of many millions out there.
 In my opinion, every person who lived throughout history has a story worth hearing.
 It's my hope some more documented information on James will someday appear (it happens! there are still trunks in the attics so to speak!)

-Truly, whether it's learning about this spy who gained his freedom with support from a Frenchman or what Margaret Hunter sold at her millinery, these stories give us a glimpse into how history is made up of humans, just like us.
+Truly, whether it's learning about this spy who gained his freedom with support from a Frenchman or what a tutor in the Northern Neck of Virginia experienced on the eve of the Revolutionary War, these stories give us a glimpse into how history is made up of humans, just like us.

 Personally, I cannot get enough of everything from everyday life to major decisions that built our country.